UnionInternationalCheminsdeFer/OSDM/spec/models.md

 generated).
 However, it is possible that because of age, reductions or other, some passengers are allowed to travel some tripLegs without actually needing a travel right or reservation.
-It is for example usually the case for infants travelling on their parents lap.
+It is for example usually the case for infants traveling on their parents lap.

 While a lot of attributes can be set for passengers, only a few are required at this stage (and even later).
 The key elements at offer stage are already